-Mr Stowell was a founder and board member for seven years of Anvil Mining, a significant African based copper mining company, listed on the ASX and subsequently the Toronto Stock Exchange.
-In 2004 he was a joint founder and Director of Incremental Petroleum Ltd and remains a non-executive director of Incremental Petroleum under the new owners subsequent to its acquisition by TransAtlantic Petroleum (TNP:TO).

-Mr Stowell was a joint founder and now Chairman of Mawson West Ltd, a copper producer in Africa.
-Mr Stowell is a founding investor in IOG.

-Mr Stowell is also a director of Orrex Resources Ltd and Kula Gold Ltd. He has held no other directorships in the past 3 years.
+Mr Stowell was a founder and board member for seven years of Anvil Mining, a significant African based copper mining company, listed on the ASX and subsequently the Toronto Stock Exchange ("TSX").
+In 2004 he was a joint founder and Director of Incremental Petroleum Ltd. Mr Stowell was a joint founder and now Chairman of Mawson West Ltd, a copper producer in Africa, listed on the TSX.
+Mr Stowell is a founding investor in Incremental Oil and Gas Ltd. Mr Stowell is also a director of Orrex Resources Ltd and Kula Gold Ltd. He has held no other directorships in the past 3 years.